nounder/tree-copy.nvim/README.md

-# hello.nvim
+# tree-copy.nvim

-A Neovim plugin starter template.
+A Neovim plugin for copying related code using tree-sitter.

 ## Features

-- Prints "Hello World" on initialization
-- Provides a keybinding (`<leader>hw`) to open a buffer with "Hello World" and current date
+- Copies related code based on tree-sitter analysis
+- Supports TypeScript and other languages
+- Intelligent identifier extraction and dependency resolution
+- Finds containing functions when selecting function calls

 ## Installation